 While the fear of COVID-19 infection from the coronavirus is real and we should all have some worry, there are people that are crippled by their panic.

 Anxiety is your brain’s or body’s response to stress that can be triggered by a multitude of things.
 The stressor can be real or imagined or a perceived threat.
 Low levels of anxiety can keep you alert and engaged but high levels of anxiety can lead to a clinical problem.
 There are several types of anxiety disorders, including generalized anxiety disorder (GAD), panic disorder, and phobia-related disorders.
 People with the most common type of anxiety disorder, GAD, spend an excessive amount of time worrying about a number of things.

-With Re-Entry Panic Syndrome, it is specific to worry about re-entering your community, job, or school after a pandemic quarantine due to the fear of becoming ill.
+With Re-Entry Panic Syndrome, it is specific to worry about re-entering your community, full-time job, or school after a pandemic quarantine due to the fear of becoming ill.
 The fear of becoming ill if they leave their home is overwhelming and can result in physical, behavioral, or emotional distress.